 No, it didn’t.
 That was the interesting thing.
 These people know that they are the custodians.

 What I did was empower them and by writing proper policy that the Vice-Chancellor and everything blessed.

 I gave them a real role.
 They were finally able to say, no, you can’t have that data, or yes, you can have that data.

 They were grateful that they were being supported finally because they cared about looking after their data.

 Data custodians want to look after their data, and they don’t want to lock it up, but they want to make sure it’s used responsibly.”

 ADAPT research showed that being a data-driven organisation was valuable to get organisations through the lockdown because they gave people some context of where they’re working the outcomes they sought from them.

 You invested six years ago.
-Did you feel that it blossomed in the lockdown, or do you feel it was making traction before this came along?
+Did you feel it blossomed in the lockdown, or do you feel it was making traction before this came along?

 We had real traction before.
 Six years ago, we started down on our data and information governance journey.